mmthatch12/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned about express router and express middleware.

 - [ ] Describe Middleware?

+    Middleware are functions that can be added to crud operations and they are run in the order they are introduced into the server code.
+There are different types of middleware including middleware that comes build in with express, third party middleware, and custom made middleware.

 - [ ] Describe a Resource?

+    A resource is any piece of the data that can be passed to the user or the database.

 - [ ] What can the API return to help clients know if a request was successful?

+    The api can return http statuses or different messages.

 - [ ] How can we partition our application into sub-applications?

+    We can use express router to split up our application, this process is similar to the process we used with react components.

 ## Project Setup